ewen-lbh/obs-monitor-switcher/README.md

 Hides and shows sources on an OBS scene depending on the active monitor.

-Uses websockets to communicate with both your window manager (only [Hyprland](https://hyprland.org) is supported at the moment) and OBS.
+Uses websockets to communicate with both your window manager (only [Hyprland](https://hyprland.org) is supported at the moment, see [Implementing new listeners](#implementing-new-listeners)) and OBS.

 ## Installation